 - Gross wage

 - PAYG withheld

 - Deductions (e.g. union dues or workplace giving)

-Reporting this data via Single Touch Payroll doesn’t mean you need to change your pay cycle or fill in any extra forms, but it does mean that you need to being using compliant payroll software – the right software will automatically report the data to the ATO meaning you’ve got nothing more to do than simply process your payroll as you always have.
+Reporting this data via Single Touch Payroll doesn’t mean you need to change your pay cycle or fill in any extra forms, but it does mean that you need to being using compliant payroll software – the right software will assist with reporting the data to the ATO meaning you’ve got not much more to do than simply process your payroll as you always have.
 Best speak with someone versed in the ways of your software to ensure you’re doing it right.

 Which software will keep me compliant?

 Our favourite, Xero, is a great way to keep compliant and keep your payroll processing time to a minimum.
 They are transitioning all Xero payroll users over to Single Touch Payroll reporting over a 6 month period between 1 July 2018 and 31 December 2018 and have been granted an extension for anyone using Xero from the ATO.
 This means that if you need to be on Single Touch Reporting by 1 July and you use Xero, you’re all good.
 All the rest of the major players will likely also have a solution in place, best check directly with them.